 Weather in Whitefish, MT

-The weather in Whitefish, Montana is seasonal – with hot and humid summers and cold and snowy winters.
+The weather in Whitefish, Montana is seasonal – with short, warm and humid summers and long, cold and snowy winters.
 Spring and Autumn can be anything in between!

-What You Will Need For Your Trip to Whitefish, MT
+What You Will Need For Your Trip To Whitefish, MT